JeromeSiljanUTA/group12/README.md

 2. How many pizzas are we making during peak periods?
 3. How well are we utilizing our seating capacity?
 4. Are pizza sales higher on the weekends compared to the weekdays?

+Preliminary Hypothesis: Plato's will be busiest on the weekends.